 HAMPTON ROADS, Va.
-(WAVY) — As city offices, schools, and non-essential establishments are shut down, utility companies have stepped up to the plate to ensure customers stay connected.
+(WAVY) — As city offices, schools, and non-essential establishments remain shut down, utility companies have continued to step up to the plate to ensure customers stay connected.

 Cox announced that as part of coronavirus response efforts, they are suspending service disconnections for non-payment for a minimum of 60 days.
 The company plans to open Cox WiFi hotspots to keep people connected.

 This is also in an effort to support the FCC’s Keep America Connected mission to keep our states connected across all internet and telecommunications sources during the coronavirus pandemic.

 “We support the FCC’s efforts to keep America connected during the crisis,” said Pat Esser, president and chief executive officer of Cox Communications.
 “We don’t want our customers who are impacted to worry about losing their Cox services.
 Our focus is on taking steps to maintain services provided to customers and the general public while ensuring the safety of our employees and customers.”

 Details for internet services and billing can be found online.

 Dominion Energy released that they have suspended all service disconnections for nonpayment.
 Customers who were disconnected previously can call 866-366-4357 to get service restored.

 “Our customers should not have to worry about losing service during this critical time.
 Therefore, we have suspended all service disconnections for nonpayment.
 We know the communities we serve rely on us to provide an essential service,” Dominion wrote on its website.